creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-28-CurriculumLearningByDIH.md

 # Introduction

-Curriculum learning[^1] consists in presenting the right examples in the right order at the right time during training to enhance the learning process as teachers would do with their students.
-For that some hardness is defined, it can be related to the different classes -considering classification- or inherant to the examples like particular cases of shapes.
-One way is to use intantaneous feedback and at each epoch exemples are selected given this feedback, this is called self-paced learning[^2].
-However it does not take into account the training history of each sample.
-It is why DIH is introduced.
+Curriculum learning[^1] consists in presenting the right examples in the right order at the right time during training to enhance the learning process, just as teachers would do with their students.
+To that end, it is necessary to define a concept of _hardness_.
+It can be related to the different classes -in the case of classification- or inherent to the examples, such as specific shapes.
+One approach, called self-paced learning[^2], selects some examples at each epoch based on instantaneous feedback from the model.
+However, it does not take into account the training history of each sample, motivating the introduction of DIH.

 # Methods